rosario/rosario.github.com/_posts/2012-06-05-call-forwarding-with-twilio-and-sinatra.md

 A typical case is when you submit your CV to websites.
 Instead of giving away your mobile number, you could buy a number from [Twilio](http://twilio.com "Twilio"), create a micro application hosted for free on heroku, and let Twilio redirect those calls to your mobile number.

 You talkin' to ME ?!?
 ---------------------

 Twilio uses [TWIML](http://www.twilio.com/docs/api/twiml "TWIML"), a markup language that describes operations like **DIAL** or **REJECT**.

 When somebody calls our virtual phone number, Twilio will make a _POST_ request to our server.
 We return some TWIML instructing Twilio to forward that call to our personal (mobile or landline) phone:

+{% highlight ruby %}
       post '/:twilio_number' do
         if @account and @account.forward_number
           # Dial phone number